Oxalobacter vibrioformis

 Oxalobacter vibrioformis is an oxalate-degrading anaerobic bacterium that was isolated from anoxic freshwater sediments.
 O. vibrioformis is a Gram-negative, non-spore-forming, motile, vibrioid rod which belongs to the genus Oxalobacter.
 O. vibrioformis uses oxalate and oxamate as its sole source of energy and acetate as its main source of carbon.

+Genome

+The genome of O. vibrioformis is approximately 2.6 Mb with a G+C content of 52%.